 - You want your rice to be cool before you make fried rice.
 If you are cooking rice fresh, I recommend spreading it on a baking sheet to allow it to cool quickly.

 - Adding a protein to your fried rice makes it a meal.
-You can use pork (such as ham or bacon), steak, shrimp, tofu, or chicken.

 - Feel free to play with the veggies!
 Other great options include frozen peas, zucchini, mushrooms, broccoli, and corn.

 Blackstone Fried Rice makes a great vegetarian meal all on its own!

 Frequently Asked Questions

 You can use any veggies in your fried rice, but we prefer to use onions, peppers, and carrots.
 You could also add in some mushrooms, broccoli, or even corn.